yggdrasil-au/RemakeEngineDocs/src/getting_started/project_setup.md

 # Project Setup (`project.json`)

 `project.json` stores machine-specific settings such as project paths, default tool overrides, or user preferences.
-The engine creates a minimal file the first time you run it, but you can also craft one manually.
+EngineNet creates a minimal file the first time it starts (or when a script calls `sdk.ensure_project_config`), but you can replace it with a richer configuration at any time.

 Example skeleton: